 Barbara Schultz-Jones, Associate Professor; Ph.D., University of North Texas.
 Collaboration networks; social networks; school library automation; information literacy in K-12 schools.

 Daniella Smith, Assistant Professor; Ph.D., Florida State University.
 School libraries; professional leadership theory and development.

 Herman L. Totten, Regents Professor and Dean of the College of Information; Ph.D., University of Oklahoma.
 Management of libraries and information agencies; diversity issues related to management; reading activities of all age groups.

 Maurice Wheeler, Associate Professor; Ph.D., University of Pittsburgh.
 Management; leadership; organizational culture; diversity; public libraries.

-Oksana Zavalina, Assistant Professor; Ph.D., University of Illinois.
-Cataloging and classification; metadata; subject analysis; human information behavior.
+Oksana Zavalina, Assistant Professor and Associate Director of Information Science Ph.D.
+Program; Ph.D., University of Illinois.
+Metadata, cataloging and classification; digital libraries; human information behavior; subject analysis.